rdwrome/261sp23/README.md

 ## Submissions and documentation

 ### Guidelines for submissions
-- Every assignment must be submitted via both GitHub and the OL
+- Every assignment must be submitted via both GitHub and the OL.
 - Late submissions will not be accepted, but I will drop the lowest homework grade.
 - Most assignments you submit must have two parts:
   - the code/program itself (eg. a .py file)